ImageMagick v6 Examples --

 Pencil Sketch

-Using a Photoshop (PSP) tutorial on converting images to Pencil Sketches, dognose from the IM Users Forum, managed to create the equivelent ImageMagick commands.
+Using a Photoshop (PSP) tutorial on converting images to Pencil Sketches, dognose from the IM Users Forum, managed to create the equivalent ImageMagick commands.
 Here is his conversion, simplified into a few IM commands, allowing you to batch process lots of images into a 'artists pencil sketch' form.

 First we need a special "pencil.gif" image.
 This can take a long time, so for this example I made it a bit smaller, while preserving its ability to be tiled across larger images.
 See Modifying Tile Images for details of the techniques.

-This only needs to be done once, and can then be re-used.
+This only needs to be done once and can then be re-used.
 As such you can generate a much larger one for your own use, so as to avoid any tiling effects.
 Ideally make it as large as the images you plan to convert.

-convert -size 256x256 xc: +noise Random -virtual-pixel tile \
+magick -size 256x256 xc: +noise Random -virtual-pixel tile \

 -motion-blur 0x20+135 -charcoal 1 -resize 50% pencil_tile.gif